 A fully charged mobile phone is vital, but consider where you put it.
 The side pocket of the harness might get crunched on impact.
 A chest or sleeve pocket on your jacket is more protected and accessible.
 On a smartphone you can use apps like Google Latitude to share your location with friends.
 This makes finding downed or lost pilots much easier.

 Finally, a GPS is a useful tool for XC flying, giving you a constant update on your speed over the ground, which reduces your risk of being blown over a ridge in wind you didn't recognize.
-It is indispensible for navigating around airspace so reduces your risk of collision with easyJet flight number 666.
+It is indispensable for navigating around airspace so reduces your risk of collision with easyJet flight number 666.

 Those are some of the main items to consider.
 There are many small things that add up to your combined gear risk.
 With a bit of forethought and preparation you can improve your kit so you arrive at the hill with less inherent risk and a greater margin of safety.

 Next issue we'll look at site risk.
 In the meantime, remember to do your daily equipment inspection to further minimise the risk presented by your equipment.

 Like what we do?
 The best way to thank and support us is to buy gear from us and recommend us to others.
 Review our service on Trustpilot and our products on Flybubble Shop.
 You can also subscribe to Flybubble Patreon.
 Thank you!